42nd (East Lancashire) Infantry Division: First World War

-The division was embodied upon the outbreak of war.
+The division, commanded since the year before by Major General William Douglas, was embodied upon the outbreak of war.
 The war station was intended to be Ireland; but, due to its pacific state, the intended move did not materialise.
 After a brief period at their drill halls, the various units proceeded to large tented camps at Turton Bottoms (near Bolton), Chesham (near Bury) and Holingworth Lake, Littleborough (near Rochdale).
 The personnel were asked to volunteer for overseas service, and the overwhelming majority did so, the deficiencies made up of men from the National Reserve and other re-enlistments.
 The 'home service' men formed the cadre of duplicate units, intended to train the rush of volunteers at the drill halls.
 These would form the divisional reserve, and later become the 66th (2nd East Lancashire) Division.

 In 1914, the East Lancashire Division was one of 14 infantry divisions and 55 mounted regiments, called the Yeomanry, that made up the Territorial Force.
 Lord Kitchener, the Secretary of State for War, described these divisions and regiments of mainly white–collar workers as "a town clerk's army".
 Their junior officers were trained at the Officer Training Corps set up at the universities and large public schools, such as Eton and Harrow.
 Kitchener sent these forces to the peripheral campaigns; to the Sudan, Mesopotamia, Egypt and the Caucasus, to release Regular British Army soldiers for duty on the Western Front because he thought these amateur soldiers 'might not be able to hold their own with the German Army'.